JdoubleG/JdoubleG.github.io/README.md

 any of these designs and am only responsible for the recoloring of the logos.
 I acknowledge that all rights pertaining to these images belong to the respective company.

+## As of 8/13/2025 (v2.14):
+Updated the "About" page to reflect my career progression and to fix a broken link.
+Updated the PayPal donation link on the "Contact" page, which had been broken.

 ## As of 9/14/2024 (v2.13):
 Temporarily removed Spanish translation of website since it was unmaintained and